 Color Temperature (CCT)

-CCT or correlated color temperature is a measure (in Kelvin) of a white lights perceived color.
-Warmer (lower) color temperatures give off a more "yellow" light color, while higher color temperatures give off a "cooler" more blue light color.
+CCT, or correlated color temperature, is a measure (in Kelvin) of a white light’s perceived color.
+Warmer (lower) color temperatures give off a more "yellow" light color while higher color temperatures give off a "cooler" and bluer light color.
 The following chart should assist you in making a selection on color temperature.

-LED Strips are designed to be housed in an Aluminum Channel, Profile, Extrusion to dissipate heat (maximizes lifetime), and to protect LED strips and components from the elements.
-When selecting an LED strip and extrusion, channel, profile combination, the following needs to be taken into consideration:
+Architectural-grade LED strips are designed to be housed in an aluminum channel, profile or extrusion to dissipate heat (maximizes lifetime) and to protect LED strips and components from the elements.
+When selecting an LED strip and extrusion, channel and profile combination, the following needs to be taken into consideration:

-- Power Supply Selection: LED Strips need a power supply or transformer.
-We have them available in dimmable or nondimmable configurations.
-Calculate the amount of power you need, multiply that number by 1.2 and select a transformer than can power that figure (120% of the needed wattage).
+- Power Supply Selection: LED strips need a power supply or transformer.
+We have them available in dimmable or non-dimmable configurations.
+Calculate the amount of power you need, multiply that number by 1.2 and select a transformer that can power that figure (120 percent of the needed wattage).